 Have you heard of Bandura?

 He is an influential social cognitive psychologist who is best known for his social learning theory, the concept of self-efficacy, and his famous Bobo doll.
 Bandura’s social learning theory proposed that learning can also occur simply by observing the actions of others.
-Bandura states that most human behaviour is learned through observation, imitation, and modeling.
+Bandura states that most human behaviour is learned through observation, imitation, and modelling.

 Have you heard about how the environment affects a child’s development?